 Starvation Creek Trail is a 9.2 mile lightly trafficked out and back trail located near Villa Grove, Colorado that features a river and is rated as moderate.
-The trail is primarily used for hiking, trail running, and mountain biking and is accessible from June until October.
+The trail is primarily used for hiking, trail running, and mountain biking and is best used from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash